-We are lead partner on Inspiring Impact, a ten-year programme that aims to make high-quality impact practice the norm by creating a culture of continuous improvement among voluntary organisations.
+We are lead partner on Inspiring Impact, a programme that is on a mission to make good impact practice the norm by creating a culture of continuous improvement among voluntary organisations.

 Founded in 2012, thousands of charities and social enterprises have used our free online resources, learning events and grant funding to improve how they plan, deliver, assess and review their services.

 2018 marked a new chapter of the programme as we combined Inspiring Impact and the Impact Management Programme under one programme.

 Inspiring Impact aims to help more charities and social enterprises across the UK to access free support, including:

 - Online tools like Measuring Up! and the Data Diagnostic

 - Face-to-face peer learning events in 5 regions of England and multiple cities in Scotland, Wales and Northern Ireland

 - The ‘Impact Champions’ scheme for organisations who promote Inspiring Impact to their networks and members